#WomenInTech #Diversity #TalentManagement

 Spot-on Nataliya.
 I cannot think of more accurate words from a present-day Rosie the Riveter than “You Can Do It.”

 #WomenInTech #DiversityInTechnology #Diversity #TalentManagement

-Jackson David is currently the Talent Lead for the GIS, Global Technology organization for The Estee Lauder Companies supporting search and talent strategies.
+Jackson David is currently the Global Head of Talent Acquisition, Sourcing, and Employer Brand at Etsy.
 He is also the founder of JD Talent Search + Strategies, a consulting consortium that works with start-ups and enterprise clients on executive search strategies, talent mapping, employer branding, and long-term talent strategies.

 With now 20 years of both business and talent leadership experience, Jackson focusses a lot of his spare time on giving back to the community and supporting networking and product ideas to the Start-Up community.
 He is excited by creating pathways and mechanisms for people to reach success and is equally passionate about travel, family, and new technologies.